Liga MX: Firm step! Pumas defeat the Xolos with somersault at the Caliente Stadium

-Tijuana, Baja California.- The Goya was heard until the last angle of the Caliente stadium minutes after the third score by Eduardo Salvio, who found a way to beat José de Jesús Corona to give the Pumas UNAM their first victory of the Apertura 2023 from Liga Mx.
+Tijuana, Baja California.- The Goya was heard until the last angle of the hot stadium minutes after scoring Edward Salviowho found a way to beat Jose de Jesus Corona to give to the UNAM Cougars his first victory of the Apertura 2023 of Liga Mx.

-Antonio Mohamed has squeezed the talent of his players to date to look like a club that will fight for the League trophy after their elimination in the first round.
-Today with solid football in attack he managed to score three times to start the tournament on the right foot.
+Anthony Mohamed express the talent of your football players since his arrival in The quarry to see themselves as one of the clubs that will fight for the trophy of League after his elimination in the first round. today with a soccer Solid in attack, he managed to score three times to start the tournament on the right foot.

-The first in his favor was the responsibility of Ulises Rivas (25′) when he took advantage of ‘Chuy’ Corona’s mistake in his first game as goalkeeper for the Xolos after fourteen years at Cruz Azul.
-‘Toto’ Salvio, later, was centimeters from overtaking the Universitarios but Kevin Balanta corrected the late departure of ‘JJ’ Corona.
+The first in his favor was carried out by Ulises Rivas (25′) by taking advantage of the error of ‘Chuy’ Crown in his first game as goalie of the Xolos after fourteen years in Blue Cross.
+‘Toto’ salviolater, he was inches away from extending the advantage of the college students but on the line Kevin Balanta saved what was a bad start from ‘JJ’ Crown.

-Tijuana responded with a shot to the base of the post by Julio González who became an accomplice in the tie by spitting out the ball where Alexis Canelo was.
-He reacted in an extraordinary way to a span but could do nothing before Fernando Madrigal’s shot (45 + 4 ‘).
+Tijuana responded with a shot to the base of the post Julio Gonzalez who became an accomplice in the tie by spitting out the ball where he was Alexis Canelo.
+She reacted in an extraordinary way to a span but she could do nothing before the auction of Fernando Madrigal (45+4′).

-The goal was annulled of course offside but after four minutes of review the judge, Daniel Quintero, pointed to the central circle to consider the goal good.
-In the complement Xolos gave the first round with the left foot of Carlos González (48′), who prescribed the law of the former to the Pumas.
+The goal was annulled of course offside but after four minutes of review the judge, daniel quintero, pointed the central circle to consider the goal good. in the plugin Xolos he took the first turn with the left-handed air of Carlos Gonzalez (48′)who prescribed the law of the ex to the Pumas UNAM.

-Miguel Herrera and his team already looked to be victorious, but the Capitalinos regained the advantage in the score twice through ‘Comandante’ Juan Ignacio Dinneno (70′) from eleven meters and with Eduardo Salvio (89′) with a right hand unstoppable in the final part of the game.
+michael herrera and theirs already looked victorious but the capitalists regained the advantage in double scoring through the ‘Commander’, Juan Ignacio Dinneno (70′) from eleven meters and with Eduardo Salvio (89′) by sending an unstoppable right hand in the final part of the match.

-The next game for the Pumas UNAM will be at home against Mazatlán FC, which played one of the two opening games this Friday against the Tuzos del Pachuca (1-1).
-Meanwhile, Xolos de Tijuana will visit the Rayos del Necaxa.
+The next match of the UNAM Cougars will be in local condition before Mazatlan FC who played one of the two opening games this Friday against the Tuzos from Pachuca (1-1).
+While Xolos of Tijuana will visit the Rays of the Necaxa that debuts at home Toluca.

 #Liga #Firm #step #Pumas #defeat #Xolos #somersault #Caliente #Stadium